SharonGreally/Lab3/README.md

 This is the readme file for the tutorial repository.
 Adding another line to the file.
-Change added in dazzling_feature branch.
+Change made in main to provoke conflict.